 Observations Consider some observations about the example so far.
 You found a piecewise linear relation that solved the problem.
-It worked, but it was problematic to derive, and when you wrote it down as code, it was not very easy to interpret.
+It worked, but it was problematic to derive, and when you wrote it down as code, it was not easy to interpret.
 Conversely, the fuzzy logic system is based on some common sense statements.
-Also, you were able to add two more rules to the bottom of the list that influenced the shape of the overall output without needing to undo what had already been done.
-Making the subsequent modification was relatively easy.
+Also, you were able to add two more rules to the list that influenced the shape of the overall output without needing to undo what had already been done.

 Moreover, by using fuzzy logic rules, the maintenance of the structure of the algorithm decouples along fairly clean lines.
-The notion of an average tip might change from day to day, city to city, country to country, but the underlying logic is the same: if the service is good, the tip should be average.
+The notion of an average tip can change from day to day, city to city, country to country.
+However, the underlying logic is the same: if the service is good, the tip should be average.

 Recalibrating the Method You can recalibrate the method quickly by simply shifting the fuzzy set that defines average without rewriting the fuzzy logic rules.

-You can shift lists of piecewise linear functions, but there is a greater likelihood that recalibration will not be so quick and simple.
+You can shift lists of piecewise linear functions, but there is a greater likelihood for difficult recalibration.